The Russia Investigations: More Pleas, More Charges — Any More Preparation?

 As Defense Department officials like to say, however, the enemy also gets a vote.
 So how much of the work that D.C. is undertaking might amount to generals preparing to fight the last war?

 The 2018 story is already different.
-America's spy bosses have warned unequivocally that the active measures campaign not only is coming back this year, it never stopped.
+America's spy bosses have warned unequivocally that the active measures campaign not only is coming back this year, but also it never stopped.
 So the United States — and especially its government agencies — won't be taken by surprise in the same way they were before.

 Unless, of course, they are because the attacks come in different form.